2001: Media

+Three major video game systems were released in 2001: the GameCube and the Game Boy Advance by Nintendo and the Xbox by Microsoft.
+Meanwhile, Sega ended its involvement in the market after the failure of the Dreamcast.
 The year 2001 is considered important in the video game industry, partly because of the release of many games recognized as classics.
 Many video games released in 2001 defined or redefined their respective genres, including hack and slash game Devil May Cry, first-person shooter game Halo: Combat Evolved, and open world action-adventure game Grand Theft Auto III, which is regarded as an industry-defining work.

-In addition, the GameCube and the Game Boy Advance (Nintendo), and the Xbox (Microsoft) were Three major video game systems were released in 2001: the GameCube and the Game Boy Advance by Nintendo, and the Xbox by Microsoft. were major new video gaming systems released in this year.
-Meanwhile, Sega ended its involvement in the market after the failure of the Dreamcast.